 Works with the patient and insurer, employer and/or creditors to resolve insurance, job retention and/or debt problems related to their diagnosis, with help from case managers, doctors, and attorneys.
 For people with cancer in treatment or less than 2 years out of treatment.

 Toll-free number: 1-866-843-2572 (may need to leave a number for a call back)

-Provides free legal information about laws and resources for many cancer-related issues including health insurance issues, denial of benefits, and government benefits
+Provides free legal information about laws and resources for many cancer-related issues including health insurance issues, denial of benefits, trouble paying bills and government benefits.

 Internal Revenue Service

-Has answers to tax questions, tax forms, and referrals to free tax help for those who qualify.
-You can find a list of tax-deductible medical expenses at www.irs.gov/publications/p502/ar02.html
+It has answers to tax questions, tax forms, and referrals to free tax help for those who qualify.
+You can find a list of tax-deductible medical expenses at www.irs.gov/publications/p502/ar02.html.

 *Inclusion on these lists does not imply endorsement by the American Cancer Society.

 Patient Advocate Foundation (PAF).
 Understanding your explanation of benefits (EOB).
-Accessed at https://www.patientadvocate.org/explore-our-resources/interacting-with-your-insurer/understanding-your-explanation-of-benefits-eob/ on April 19, 2019.
+Accessed at https://www.patientadvocate.org/explore-our-resources/interacting- with-your-insurer/understanding-your-explanation-of-benefits-eob/ on August 10, 2023.